duckbite/rag-techniques/docs/product.md

    - What the project does and what RAG technique it demonstrates
    - How it differs from or builds upon other projects
    - Key concepts and learning objectives
+   - **What makes this project unique**: A dedicated subsection explaining the unique concepts, algorithms, or techniques that distinguish this project from others (e.g., dual-criteria validation in reliable-rag, proposition extraction in proposition-chunking, column inference in csv-rag)
+   - **How unique concepts work and can be adjusted**: Clear explanation of the unique mechanisms, what configuration parameters control them, and how to tune them for different use cases

 2. **Configuration Section**:
    - Description of all configuration parameters